Antondelange707/ComfyUI-AudioBatch/README.md

   how to extract a single element from the batch.
 - [resample_force_stereo.json](example_workflows/resample_force_stereo.json): Shows how to change the number of channels and the sample rate.
+- [generate_and_blend.json](example_workflows/generate_and_blend.json): Shows how to generate four musical notes and blend them together to create a chord.

 ## &#x0001F4DD; Usage Notes